© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carn Castell y Meibion ring cairn is a scheduled monument protected by Cadw under reference GM586.
 View the official record →

-Carn Castell y Meibion is a ring cairn located in Wales, representing a prehistoric funerary monument of likely Bronze Age date.
+Carn Castell y Meibion is a ring cairn located in Wales, dating to the Neolithic or Bronze Age period.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM586.

 Carn Castell y Meibion ring cairn dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carn Castell y Meibion ring cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM586.